Medway Valley line: Train services

-Trains typically run a half-hourly service between Strood and Maidstone, with one train per hour carrying on through to either Paddock Wood or Tonbridge.
-There is no longer an early morning service to London Bridge.
-During 2020, trains terminated at Paddock Wood instead of Tonbridge, while the Maidstone West to Strood shuttle runs only during peak hours (1 in each direction during the morning peak and 6 during the afternoon/evening).
-From 2021, the trains terminate at Tonbridge again. the trains only terminate at Paddock Wood at evening peak hours.
+Trains typically run at off-peak half-hourly (hourly on Sundays) service between Strood and Paddock Wood with some peak services being extended to Tonbridge.
 There is also a special service at 22:34 every night from Tonbridge to Gillingham (Kent).

-High-Speed introduction
+High-speed introduction

 On 18 March 2011, Southeastern announced the start of a new high-speed service from Maidstone to St Pancras International via Strood on a trial basis.
 During the morning rush hour, there are 2 trains from Maidstone West to St Pancras International, and 1 train heading in the opposite direction.
 In the evening rush hour, the services are reversed (2 trains to Maidstone West, and 1 trains to St Pancras International).
 Services in the opposite direction to the main flow do not call at Snodland and instead run non-stop from Maidstone West to Strood.

 A trial service commenced on 23 May 2011 and comes as a result of changes on the North Kent line to improve punctuality of existing services.
 This service has since been made permanent.